mollyim/flatline-platform/docs/compromises.md

 ### Literal Duplication

 Some literals, [especially "secrets"](#secrets), that are shared between components are still duplicated in their respective configuration files.
 This means that changing such values will require searching for other instances where the value is used.
-Such values often have commends explaining this.
-In the future, these values should ideally be defined via the Helm chart values and injected in any components that require them.
+These values are usually (but not always) found together with comments explaining this.
+In the future, shared values should be defined in the Helm chart and injected in any components that require them.